 5. A+ Content block titles + body

-For 4 A+ Content image+text blocks, write block titles (≤8 words) and 50-word descriptions, each on a different angle: durability, design language, primary use case, brand origin story.
-Block 1 must work as a standalone hero — assume the buyer scrolls past the rest.
+For 4 A+ Content image+text blocks, write block titles (max 8 words) and 50-word descriptions, each on a different angle: durability, design language, primary use case, brand origin story.
+Block 1 must work as a standalone hero, assume the buyer scrolls past the rest.
+Use plain, legible sentences so the AI shopping assistant can parse them.

 6. Amazon-policy and SEO audit

 Below are my current bullets.
-Flag every Amazon policy or SEO mistake: superlatives ("best", "#1"), brand mentions of competitors, claims that require FDA/legal evidence, length issues (>250 chars per bullet), keyword stuffing, all-caps run-on.
+Flag every Amazon policy or SEO mistake: superlatives ("best", "#1"), brand mentions of competitors, claims that require FDA/legal evidence, price or promo language, length issues (>250 chars per bullet), keyword stuffing, all-caps run-on, emojis.
 Rewrite each flagged bullet beneath the flag.

 7. Internationalize bullets

 My bullets work for the US marketplace.
-Adapt for UK / DE / JP buyers: units (oz → g, inch → cm), idioms, voltage references, cultural references, formality level (DE is more direct, JP more deferential).
+Adapt for UK / DE / JP buyers: units (oz to g, inch to cm), idioms, voltage references, cultural references, formality level (DE is more direct, JP more deferential).
 Flag any claim that may fail each marketplace's rules.

 8. Negative-review-mining bullets